mikadosoftware/devmanual/docs/index.rst

 and while they link to the underlying how-tos, these are much more `why-tos`.

-These `why-tos` are an important part of a Dev Manual.
+These `why-tos` are an important part of a Dev Manual.  *How* is just a group of people peforming the same actions next to each other. *Why*, is a team.

 A seperate book, The Software Mind, is an even higher abstract level, looking at how these things playout on a bigger scale.
-But for now we are looking at how to combine docker, scripts, and servers into a complete, working engineering team.
+But for now we are looking at how to combine scripts and servers into a complete, working engineering team.

 The software behind this Dev Manual is available as Free or Open